-5.4.3 Final Program Review (Close-Out Report)
+5.4.3 Final Program Review (Close-Out Invoice and Report)

 To every extent possible, all Department of Energy (DOE) funds must be fully spent by June 30th.
-The agency shall submit the Final Program Close-out Invoice to the Division no later than 60 calendar days from the end of the contract period or upon termination of a contract.
+The agency is required to submit the final program close-out invoice to the Division no later than 60 calendar days from the end of the contract period or upon termination of a contract.
 No production charges are allowed unless approved by the Division.